apache/accumulo-website/pages/contact-us.md

 ## Contributions

 Contributions to Apache Accumulo are welcome!
-If you are interested, read our [Contributor Guide][contributor].
+If you are interested, read [how to contribute][contribute].
 If you need help finding something to work on, send a message to our `dev` mailing list and we'll help you find a task that interests you.

 ## Events